HarryMaher/csv_to_mp3/README.md

 4. Run this "python csv_to_mp3.py" (may take about a minute per song)
 5. Drag the music to your offline device, and enjoy!

-Note: It really only works for fairly popular songs that are on youtube...
+Note: It really only works for decently popular songs on youtube